 I am currently a Postdoctoral Fellow with Eleazar Eskin (Department of Computer Science) at UCLA.
 I am holding Collaboratory Fellowship from Institute for Quantitative and Computational Biosciences (QCB).

 My research focuses on developing bioinformatics methods to leverage large-scale high-throughput genomics datasets to better understand the biology of disease.
 My flagship product is Read Origin Protocol (ROP), a tool for discovering the source of all RNA-Seq reads originated from complex RNA molecules recombined T and B cell receptors and microbial communities.
 ROP was applied across 1 trillion reads across 10641 samples.
 I am also interested in bioinformatics education and pedagogy.
 I am leading an undergraduate research group, focused on genomic research.
 My philosophy on how to engage undergraduates in genomic research is presented here.
+I am also interested in engaging the global community in bioinformatics training and research.

 Here is my : CV, Teaching Statement